 Long term care services are for adults who can no longer live safely or independently at home or in assisted living because of their complex health care needs.
 Long term care facilities provide 24-hour nursing care by registered nurses, personal care assistants, and other support.

 The individual will be assessed for long term care by a case manager, either in the client’s home or in the hospital, depending on the situation.
 Assessments include a review of financial information to determine costs.

 If eligible they will be offered placement in a long term care facility in their community when a vacancy is available.
 If a bed is not immediately available in the facility, they will be placed on a wait list.

 Short Term Stay Options

 Long term care also offers short-term placements to offer a short period of rest or relief to primary caregivers, or to provide specialized services not readily provided in the home.
 You must have a referral from your family doctor or nurse practitioner to access these services.
-Short-term stays in residential care are generally for respite care, convalescent care or hospice palliative care.
+Short-term stays in residential care are generally for respite care, convalescent care or hospice or palliative care.

 Convalescent care is a short term care service primarily for older adults with a chronic illness who require more time to recover following a stay in the hospital, before returning home.
 During your stay, our staff will assist you to regain your strength and mobility so you can safely carry out your activities of daily living when you return home.

-Hospice palliative care in a long term care setting provides care and comfort for clients who are at the end stages of life.
+Palliative or hospice care in a long term care setting provides care and comfort for clients who are at the end stages of life.
 Short stay admissions are for control of symptoms such as pain or nausea, transition from hospital to home and for caregiver rest.
 Not all facilities do short stay admissions, it depends on availability in the facility.